BenedettoSimone/KetoCare/README.md

 ```

 2. In your browser, open the `KetoCare/index.html` file.
-3. Simulate the sensors, and check all the daily measurements on the dashboard.
+3. Simulate the sensors and check all the daily measurements on the dashboard.

 ```bash
 python3 sensors.py
 ```

-4. Invoke the lambda function to compute the daily average and see the result on the dashboard.
+4. Wait that the average Lambda function compute the average or invoke it manually.
+Now you can see the result on the dashboard.
 ```bash
 aws lambda invoke --function-name computeAvg out --endpoint-url=http://localhost:4566
 ```